 Lateral flow devices, commonly referred to as LFDs, use immunoassay technology via a combination of antibodies, nitrocellulose membranes and coloured nanoparticles in order to produce visually interpreted results.
-In addition to using antibodies, aptamers, affirmers or other novel reagents can be incorporated.
-Lateral flow devices can also be combined with reader technology to produce rapid fully quantitative results.
+In addition to using antibodies; aptamers, affirmers or other novel reagents can be incorporated.
+Lateral flow devices can also be combined with reader technology to produce rapid qualitative or quantitative data to enhance results.

 Building on decades of research we have better insight into the causative agents of human, animal and plant disease, and the impact of substances on the environment and health.
 The ability to identify the biomarkers linked to these disease or environmental conditions means we can predict, monitor or diagnose more effectively and put in place treatments or preventative measures.

 As this knowledge is shared between organisations and the public there is an increasing interest in early stage detection, on-going monitoring, and for real-time results.
 This is where a lateral flow rapid test comes into its own by offering a flexible, cost-effective and time-saving solution.

 Lateral flow tests incorporate quick, easy-to-use protocols and can be used with minimal training.
-By providing a real-time result, time is saved compared to a laboratory test or is a helpful tool to direct further laboratory testing.
-Because of their ease of use and portability, lateral flow tests are used in multiple industries and testing scenarios from the home or field, to emergency rooms and ambulances.
+Because of their ease of use and portability, lateral flow tests are used in multiple industries and testing scenarios from the home or in-field, to emergency rooms and ambulances.

 An example of the importance of rapid tests is demonstrated by UNICEF’s increased procurement of malaria rapid diagnostic tests (mRDTs).
-In 2008 UNICEF bought 3.8 million tests with this figure increasing to approximately 13 million in 2015.
+In 2008 UNICEF bought 3.8 million tests with this figure increasing to approximately 13 million in 2015: this figure is growing.

 Although lateral flow rapid tests are simple to use, the science behind these assays is complex.
 Assay development follows a stage-by-stage process of feasibility, optimisation, before moving to technical transfer and manufacturing.

 It takes many years of experience and knowledge as well as the use of efficient lateral flow manufacturing equipment to produce an optimised, robust, rapid test strip suitable for market use.